Britney Spears Reportedly Loses More Custody Of Boys, Kevin Federline’s Alleged Percentage Revealed

 Britney Spears is back in the news.
 The “Toxic” singer is reported to have suffered a blow at the hands of ex and baby daddy Kevin Federline’s legal team, with TMZ reporting that 37-year-old Britney will be spending less time with sons Jayden and Sean.

 As the media outlet reports, court documents are stating that Kevin will have 70 percent custody of 12-year-old Jayden and his 13-year-old brother, Sean.
 If the report is indeed true, this will leave the pop star with only 30 percent custody of her sons.
 As TMZ reports, the former couple previously shared custody of their two children right down the middle, with a 50/50 split ensuring that both Britney and 41-year-old Kevin could spend equal time with their sons.
-The media outlet further reports that the new child custody agreement came into effect at the end of last month, with an August 28 date.
+The media outlet further reports that the new child custody agreement became official at the end of last month, with an August 28 date, although it had actually been in effect for about a year.

 The report claims that Britney will not require being supervised as she spends time with her sons – fans reading the news may have been inclined to wonder on that front, given that Britney has made headlines for having been hospitalized at a mental health facility earlier this year.
 The star has since been released, with fans largely seeming to think that the singer is doing better than ever.